DoTheEvo/selfhosted-apps-docker/README.md

 Second, there are two main uses.

-* A developer who daily works on an apps and docker eases everything about it, from setting up enviroment, to testing and deployment.
+* A developer who daily works on apps and docker eases everything about it, from setting up enviroment, to testing and deployment.
 * A hosting approach, where you are not that concerned with detials of what and how works in the container that is prepared for you by developers,